 One of the utes involved in a crash where three people died had been reported stolen.

-The trio - a married couple in their 60s and a 20-year-old man - were killed and the young man's father is in hospital following the two-vehicle crash at the Kopu Bridge in Coromandel.
+Three people - a married couple in their 60s and a 20-year-old man - were killed and the young man's father is in hospital following a two-vehicle collision at the Kopu Bridge in Coromandel.